 Currently, most of our content focusses on reducing risk of depression and anxiety disorders.
-We also have a set of guidelines on preventing alcohol misuse in teenagers.
+We also have a set of guidelines on school reluctance and refusal, and on preventing alcohol misuse in teenagers.

 Although these guidelines were developed to help parents prevent these problems in their children, the suggested strategies may also be useful for parents whose child is already experiencing some problems with depression or anxiety.